danieagle/adare-net/README.txt

 Adare_Net
 =====================

-Version: 0.0.128
+Version: 0.1.0-dev

-This is a small, portable and easy to use Ada network lib.
+This is a small, powerfull, portable and easy to use Ada network lib.
-It supports ipv4 ipv6 udp and tcp, Socket Synchronous I/O Multiplexing and can 'listen' with ipv6, too.
+It supports ipv4 ipv6 udp and tcp, Synchronous I/O Multiplexing and can 'listen' with ipv6, too.

 The powerfull buffer feature can support all Ada types, tagged types included, and with a more refined treatment, you can use endian proof records and unconstrained arrays.

+By using _Synchronous I/O Multiplexing_ and _Ada Tasks_ makes the
+use of non-blocking sockets _unnecessary_.

 All supported OS's have exactly the same visible packages and children packages names!
 No need for have a separate src file in a project for each OS just to 'with' different package names.

-Before Version 0.1.0 this is a work in progress, but the API is already in a resonable stable state, and most changes are or new subprograms and packages or just changing internal parts without changing the visible API.
+Before Version 1.2.0 this is a work in progress, but the API is already in a resonable stable state, and most changes are or new subprograms and packages or just changing internal parts without changing the visible API.